flint-lang/fip/README.md

  │      ├─ fip.toml
  │      └─ fip-c.toml
  └─ src/
+     ├─ raylib.ft
-     └─ main.ft
+     └─ sdl.ft
 ```

-The `fip-c.toml` file could look like above, with the `[raylib]` and `[SDL]` sections.
-Then, the `raylib.ft` and `SDL.ft` files are auto-generated and placed in the `src` directory...
+The `fip-c.toml` file could look like above, with the `[raylib]` and `[sdl]` sections.
+Then, the `raylib.ft` and `sdl.ft` files are auto-generated and placed in the `src` directory...
 Not all edge-cases of this design have been considered yet, but I think it should be the right direction to move towards.
-This is only theoretical, though, and nothing about this does work yet.
+This is only theoretical, though, and all auto-generated files are still placed in the `.fip/generated/` directory.